ChristopherLawn/shop-shoppe/README.md

-# The Shop Shoppe
+# Shop-Shoppe

 ## Description
-A simple online shop that is perfect for your gifting needs.
+A simple online shop and progressive web application that is perfect for your gifting needs.
 Search products by category and add them to your cart.
-Sign up and log in as a user to purchase them!
+Sign up and log in as a user to purchase them.
+Shop-Shoppe also includes offline functionality so you can access products and add items to your cart regardless of internet connection quality!

 ## **Table of Contents**
 * [Screenshots](#screenshots)